-Fourth, as to the conduct of the parties, it wasn't necessary for me to delve into and make findings on the minutiae of the procedural twists and turns.
+Fourth, as to the conduct of the parties, it wasn't necessary for me to delve into and make findings on the minutia of the procedural twists and turns.
 It is sufficient for me to highlight one point.
 Although I accept that PIP implants, and the impact on the women who had them implanted, are matters of considerable public interest and concern, and whatever the precise level of engagement with the media on the claimant's part and its timing, I am satisfied that the claimant positively courted publicity to increase pressure on the defendants in this case, particularly D5.
-For example, in their written -- in their article written for the Evening Standard on 4 October 2022, a month before trial, two directors of the claimant acting in that capacity widely shared their view of Barclays as a target for this claim, and if the so-called floodgates were opened, others like it.
+For example, in their article written for the Evening Standard on 4 October 2022, a month before trial, two directors of the claimant acting in that capacity widely shared their view of Barclays as a target for this claim, and if the so-called floodgates were opened, others like it.
 Again, the claimant was entitled to take this course, but having gone out of its way to publicise so widely its view that the restructure was illegally designed to defraud THMG's creditors with the dishonest assistance of D5, the bank knowing or having reason to suspect that the restructure was illegal, the claimant can expect to be visited with an order for indemnity costs given the other matters I have described in this ruling and the findings in my judgment.
-Fifth, I was also unable to accept the claimant's valuation of the claim, principally due to the double counting of the value of the property in the business, even though both reflected the same earning stream.
+Fifth, I was also unable to accept the claimant's valuation of the claim, principally due to the double counting of the value of the property and the business, even though both reflected the same earnings stream.
 That issue was not considered sufficiently at the outset by the claimant's expert who had been instructed to add the value of the property to his calculation.
 This resulted in that calculation being significantly overstated.
-I'm satisfied that this unrealistic approach to value was also calculated to put pressure on the defendants, and it would have been apparent to the claimant that the value of its claim was, as I have also found by quite some distance, an outlier compared to the contemporaneous valuations undertaking.
-I'm also satisfied that the unrealistic figures bandied about on the claimant's side, did have a chilling effect on settlement prospects in this case.
+I am satisfied that this unrealistic approach to value was also calculated to put pressure on the defendants and it would have been apparent to the claimant that the value of its claim was, as I have also found by quite some distance, an outlier compared to the contemporaneous valuations undertaken.
+I am also satisfied that the unrealistic figures bandied about on the claimant's side did have a chilling effect on settlement prospects in this case.

-Sixth and finally but in a sense tying all these points together and underlining why an indemnity costs order should be made in favour of all the defendants, whatever the liquidator may have made of a potential claim for breach of director's duties and of a potential transaction defrauding creditors under section 423 of the Insolvency Act 1986, I am satisfied that these proceedings were only brought in the form they finally were, including claims against them all for alleged dishonesty because only D5 and D6 would have had the ability to meet any judgment in this case, and D1 to D3 were only brought along with them because the accessory liability of the former required the primary liability of the latter, although I should add that the claimant also hedged its bets unreasonably as to the side of the line on which D3 fell.
+Sixth and finally, but in a sense tying all these points together and underlining why an indemnity costs order should be made in favour of all the defendants, whatever the liquidator may have made of a potential claim for breach of director's duties and of a potential transaction defrauding creditors under section 423 of the Insolvency Act 1986, I am satisfied that these proceedings were only brought in the form they finally were, including claims against them all for alleged dishonesty, because only D5 and D6 would have had the ability to meet any judgment in this case, and D1 to D3 were only brought along with them because the accessory liability of the former required the primary liability of the latter, although I should add that the claimant also hedged its bets unreasonably as to the side of the line on which D3 fell.

-Accordingly, I was satisfied that taken together, the circumstances of this case were such to amount to conduct which was sufficiently highly unreasonable to take it out of the norm so as to warrant indemnity costs.
+Accordingly, I was satisfied that, taken together, the circumstances of this case were such to amount to conduct which was sufficiently highly unreasonable to take it out of the norm so as to warrant indemnity costs.
 That is why I ordered indemnity costs in favour of each defendant.

 I can take the other points more briefly.